bkleinen/bkleinen.github.io/index.md

 <span style="font-weight:bold;color:red">Please check here regularly as I might have to reschedule my office hours quite often this term and read the notes below.</span>
 ### KW 14:  no Office Hours on Wed, 10.6.!
+### KW 15: Informatiktag, meet me in the Strandbar between 14:30-15:30
 and after that every
 ### Wednesday, 12:30-13:30 - see below:

 If you want to discuss your thesis or IC, please [make an appointment by putting your name in the wiki](https://github.com/bkleinen/bkleinen.github.io/wiki) to avoid long lines during office hours.

 I've put together some Information regarding [Baf&ouml;g](bafoeg/index.html) - please read them, maybe you don't need to come to see me at all.